IP Monetization 101: Unlocking a New Pocket of Hidden Value1 October, 2020

 - Capability to creatively repurpose the assets across industries and geographies, and find a broad range of interested potential buyers.

-To learn more, join us for a live webinar on October 10 when our guest blogger, Elvir Causevic, will explore best practices in IP monetization strategies and the successful ways the Tech+IP Advisory Practice at Houlihan Lokey has applied an M&A-like process to patent monetization.
+To learn more, watch the webinar recording now as Elvir Causevic, explores best practices in IP monetization strategies and the successful ways the Tech+IP Advisory Practice at Houlihan Lokey has applied an M&A-like process to patent monetization.